K\"ahler metrics via Lorentzian Geometry in dimension four

 where the shear-related notations are as in Section \ref{sec:shear1}.
 Since the action of the shear matrix \Ref{shr0} on each of the standard basis vectors in $\mathbb{R}^2$ yields $(-\sig_1, \sig_2)$ and $(\sig_2, \sig_1)$, respectively, the last two equations yield the invariant formula \be\lb{Nkplus} \ii_{\kk_+}N=2(\n^o\kk_+-\n^oJ\kk_+\circ J)\ \mathrm{on}\ \HH. \end{equation} In fact, they yield equality of both sides on $\xx_+$, and we obtain it on $\xx_-$ because of both $N(\kk_+,\xx_-)=-JN(\kk_+,\xx_+)$ and the fact that $J\big|_\HH$ anticommutes with any trace-free symmetric operator $P$ acting on $\HH$.
 This last fact holds since $J$ makes $g\big|_\HH$ hermitian, so that the adjoint of $PJ$ is $-JP$, while the trace-free condition implies $g(PJ\xx_+,\xx_-)=g(P\xx_-,\xx_-)=-g(P\xx_+,\xx_+)=g(PJ\xx_-,\xx_+)$, so that $PJ$ is also self-adjoint.

-By applying the last mentioned fact to \Ref{Nkplus}, the theorem follows. \end{proof} A generalization of this theorem will appear in subsection \ref{slf-adj}. \begin{remark}\lb{doubleJ} If $J$ satisfies the conditions of this theorem, the almost complex structure defined just as $J$, but with respect to the opposite orientation, will also be integrable if $\kk_\pm$ are shear-free.
-This follows since condition i) of Theorem~\ref{integ} is independent of orientation, so still holds, while condition ii) follows because the new almost complex structure still sends $\kk_+$ to $\kk_-$ and the shears of these vector fields are independent of orientation (though not their representation in appropriate ordered frames).
-Thus in the equation $J\n^o\kk_+=\n^o\kk_-$, applied to vectors in $\HH$, only the left hand side acquires a minus sign when switching the almost complex structure, hence both sides remain zero. \end{remark}
+By applying the last mentioned fact to \Ref{Nkplus}, the theorem follows. \end{proof} A generalization of this theorem will appear in subsection \ref{slf-adj}. \begin{remark}\lb{doubleJ} It is easily seen that if $J$ satisfies the conditions of this theorem, the almost complex structure defined just as $J$, but with respect to the opposite orientation, will also be integrable if $\kk_\pm$ are shear-free. \end{remark}

 Note that \Ref{nnsing1} implies that \Ref{Nij}i) is equivalent to the four conditions \be\lb{alter} \text{$g([\kk_\pm,\cdot],\kk_\pm)=0$ and $g([\kk_\pm,\cdot],\kk_\mp)=0$ on $\HH$.} \end{equation} The converse of Theorem~\ref{integ} does not hold in general.
 However, we have \begin{prop}\lb{int-nec} If three of the conditions \Ref{alter} hold, and $N=0$, then the fourth, along with ii) of \Ref{Nij}, also hold. \end{prop} \begin{proof} Assume $N=0$ and, for example, $g([\kk_+,\cdot], \kk_+)=g([\kk_-,\cdot], \kk_-)=g([\kk_+,\cdot], \kk_-)=0$ on $\HH$.
 Let